betseyw15/events.en/help/experience-manager-gems/overview.md

 <img alt="Digital Experiences" src="./assets/ADX_Gems.png"/>

-## Upcoming AEM GEMs webinar - Integrating Private GitHub Repositories in AEM Cloud Manager
+## Upcoming AEM GEMs webinar - Integrating AEM Assets with Edge Delivery Services

-This webinar will be conducted on Wednesday, July 31st - 5pm CEST / 8am PDT / 8.30pm IST.
-Note that only registration is required for this webinar - please register [here](https://adobe.ly/3LmXfGk).
+This webinar will be conducted on Wednesday, August 21st - 5pm CEST / 8am PDT / 8.30pm IST.
+Note that only registration is required for this webinar - please register [here](https://aem-augs.adobe.com/events/details/adobe-experience-manager-aem-learning-chapter-presents-aem-gems-integrating-aem-assets-with-edge-delivery-services/).

 <!--  Remove the comment marks, and put the upcoming event in the below table